-The CCS assists the individual and the team in coordinating generic resources, natural supports, services available through other programs, Medicaid State Plan services, and <a href="waiver-Waiver-Waiver-w discovered through the PCP process.
-The PCP serves as a working plan that details the individualized plan to address his or herparticipant's specific needs while working towards achieving and maintaining a good quality of life, in accordance with the individual's goals, related to social life, spirituality, citizenship, advocacy, and preferences.
-The PCP includes focus areas that individuals can explore related to employment, communication, life-long learning, community involvement, day-to-day, finance, home and housing, health and wellness, and relationships' goals.
+The CCS assists the individual and the team in coordinating generic resources, natural supports, services available through other programs, Medicaid State Plan services, and Waiver program services.
+The CCS provides case management services, including assisting the individual to connect with this array of services and supports and ensures their coordination.

+The Person-Centered Plan (PCP) is the focal point for coordinating services available under various programs, including this Waiver program.
+It reflects who the person is and those things that are important Tto and Ffor them-and identifies their needs, outcomesgoals, interests, and preferences related to achieving their desired lifestyle. as discovered through the PCP process.
+The PCP serves as a working plan that details the individualized plan to addresses the participant's individual's specific needs, with a focus on the participant having control over their services and supports while working towards achieving and maintaining a good quality of life, well-being, and informed choice, in accordance with the individual's goals related to social life, spirituality, citizenship, advocacy, and preferences.-The PCP includes focus areas that individuals can explore related to employment, communication, life-long learning, community involvement, day-to-day, finance, home and housing, health and wellness, and relationships goals. outcomes.